Ultimate Comics: Avengers: Format

 The series takes place in the Ultimate Universe and features a wide range of characters.
 The comic was drawn by a new artist roughly every six issues, with Carlos Pacheco, Leinil Francis Yu, and Steve Dillon pencilling the first, second, and third story arcs, respectively.
 The series then crossed over with Ultimate Comics: Spider-Man as part of the Death of Spider-Man storyline, where it was drawn by Yu and Stephen Segovia.

 Prior to the beginning of the series, writer Mark Millar explained that he planned to use character ideas that went unused in the first two Ultimates series, saying, "I always liked the idea of doing like five years worth of Ultimates stories, and to me that's 60 issues, but it became 26 issues ... but I had those overhanging ideas.
 I love the idea of Tony having a teetotaling older brother who despised him and always wore white suits instead of Tony's dark suits ...
 I like the idea of going a bit deeper into the characters.
 You meet Bruce Banner's teachers and Nick Fury's ex-wife.
 Just seeing what was going on in the background really."

 Cast

-During the first arc, the Avengers consisted of War Machine, Nick Fury, Hawkeye, Gregory Stark, Red Wasp, Nerd Hulk, the Spider, and Black Widow II.
+During the first arc, the Avengers consisted of War Machine, Nick Fury, Hawkeye, Gregory Stark, Red Wasp, Nerd Hulk, the Spider, and Black Widow.
 At the end of the arc, Red Wasp left the team.

-In the second arc, The Punisher and Tyrone Cash "join" the team.
-At the end of the arc, The Punisher left the team.
+In the second arc, the Punisher and Tyrone Cash "join" the team.
+At the end of the arc, the Punisher left the team.

 In the third arc, Blade and Perun join the team.
 At the end of the arc, Perun and Nerd Hulk die.

-In the fourth arc, The Punisher rejoins the team while Black Widow II leaves the team to join the New Ultimates.
-Gregory Stark, the Spider and Tyrone Cash betray the team to take control of S.H.I.E.L.D.
-At the end of the arc, Tyrone Cash, the Spider and Gregory Stark die, and Black Widow II is appointed as the new leader of the Avengers.
+In the fourth arc, The Punisher rejoins the team while Black Widow leaves the team to join the New Ultimates.
+Gregory Stark, Spider, and Cash betray the team to take control of S.H.I.E.L.D.
+At the end of the arc, Cash, Spider, and Stark die, and Black Widow is appointed as the new leader of the Avengers.